mgibbon2/mgibbon2/README.md

 - Troubleshooting
 - Reinforced Foundation

-As a teaching assistant, I refined troubleshooting skills, collaborated on Java functionalities, and enhanced time management through rigorous grading.
-This multifaceted experience deepened my technical expertise and honed essential teamwork, communication, and organizational skills for future endeavors.
+In my role as a teaching assistant, I served as a crucial support for students, offering assistance with troubleshooting, bug fixing, and general problem-solving.
+Additionally, I undertook the responsibility of grading assignments, ensuring adherence to responsible standards of timeliness and fairness.
+This experience significantly contributed to the development of my work ethic and time management skills.
+Moreover, my experience as a TA for Data Structures and Algorithms reinforced my foundational skills in computer science.

 Projects
 ========